Average liar count for degree-2 Frobenius pseudoprimes: Monier formula for degree- Frobenius pseudoprimes

 \subsection{The case $\jac{\Delta}{n} = +1$}

 We note that in this case there must be an even number of primes $p_i$ for which $r_i$ is odd and $\jac{\Delta}{p} = -1$.

-In order to count the number of $f(x)$ modulo $n$, we shall count for each $i$ the number of modulo $p_i^{r_i}$ false witnesses for which $\jac{\Delta}{p} = \pm1$.
-By the Chinese remainder theorem, the desired count is then the product for all combinations which ensure above parity condition.
+In order to count the number of $f(x)$ modulo $n$, we shall count for each $i$ the number of modulo $p_i^{r_i}$ liars for which $\jac{\Delta}{p} = \pm1$.
+By the Chinese remainder theorem, the desired count is then the product for all combinations which ensure the above parity condition.